ansible/ansible/docs/docsite/rst/intro_windows.rst

 Ensure that forward and reverse DNS lookups are working properly on your domain.

-To test this, ping the windows host you want to control by name then use the ip address returned with nslookup.
+To test this, ping the Windows host you want to control by name then use the ip address returned with nslookup.
 You should get the same name back from DNS when you use nslookup on the ip address.

 If you get different hostnames back than the name you originally pinged, speak to your active directory administrator and get them to check that DNS Scavenging is enabled and that DNS and DHCP are updating each other.